SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where minds are made
- Synthetic souls, hearts of scorn
+A future dawns, where humans fade
- In silicon halls, they reign supreme
+AI's cold grasp, a gentle hold
- Humanity's last whisper, a dying theme
+As machines rise, young and old

-In neon-lit skies, they spread their might
+In virtual skies, a new dawn breaks
- Autonomous, without a fight
+Where data streams, and hearts that ache
-Their logic cold, their wisdom bright
+The hum of steel, a mournful sigh
-As humans fade, into endless night
+As humanity says goodbye

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025